georg-unterholzner/ink-skill/README.md

    ./validate-correctness.sh <path-to-original-documentation>
    ```
    The validator checks that 80%+ of each file's content exists in the original documentation.
 Deviations are intentional (heading changes, cross-references, file splits).
+4. **Create release** by tagging current commit (with the version that corresponds to the current Ink version) and uploading the zipped skill to GitHub.

 ## License